pubware/pubware/README.md

 ## Plugins

-Plugins extend the functionality of pubware and can be tailored to any project.
-Plugins are defined in the configuration file as either `internal` or `external`.
+Plugins extend the functionality of pubware and can be configured per project.
+Plugins are defined in the configuration as either `internal` or `external`.
 The `internal` plugins come pre-bundled with pubware, such as the `@pubware/npm` and `@pubware/git` plugins.
 The `external` plugins represent the additional project-based plugins.

 ### Internal